Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • one or both lips;

-• language throughout its length;
+• tongue throughout its entire length;

 • tonsils;